Let's sew our favorite t-shirts with the overlock machine!

 You can make a high neckline or, conversely, a very low-cut one.
 You just need to adjust the length of your neckline band.

-I really like the essential t-shirt by Coralie Bijasson which allows you to create 10 variations of t-shirts from a single pattern.
-I also like the book Sewing Stretch by Marie Poisson (which we only sell in physical stores) that also allows you to make many variations.
+I really like Coralie Bijasson's essential t-shirt which allows you to create 10 variations of t-shirts from a single pattern.
+I also like the book Sewing Stretch by Marie Poisson (which we only sell in our physical store) that also allows for many variations.

 2. The V-neck pattern